FroeMic/TUM-IN-Protein-Prediction-1/lectures/18-secondary-structure-prediction-3.md

 * distance: center, N-term
 * distance: center, C-term

+All of these input features are fed to different Networks, resulting in many independent predictors \(**Jury**\).
+All of these networks add their own 'white noise' to the prediction.
+The average over all the predictors is better than every single one.

 **Question:** How would you build up a family for a protein?

 > 1. Search the PDB for proteins in comparative modeling range. \(Assumption: same sequence, same 3D structure, same secondary structure\)